Noisy Interactive Quantum Communication: Basic Simulation Protocol

 \subsection{Analysis}

-The analysis is done conditioned on some overall classical state (and in particular, some respective views of Alice and Bob of the transcript) at each round.
-In particular, if the adversary has an adaptive, probabilistic strategy, we condition on some strategy based on the outcome of her previous measurements.
-We come back later to this issue.
+The analysis is done conditioned on some overall classical state (and in particular, some respective views of Alice and Bob) at each round.
+By a view of Alice or Bob, we mean the transcript of messages sent and received.
+Moreover, if the adversary Eve has an adaptive, probabilistic strategy, we condition on some strategy based on the outcome of her previous measurements.
+We return to this issue later.

-We define two kinds of rounds: good rounds in which both parties decode correctly the other party's state, and bad rounds in which at least one party makes a decoding error.
-We define a quantity $P(i) \in \mathbb{Z}$ which increases at least by some (strictly positive) amount in good rounds, and decreases by at most some other (bounded) amount in bad rounds, and such that $P(\frac{N^\prime}{2} +1) \geq N + 1$ implies success of the simulation.
+The total number of rounds is $\tfrac{N^\prime}{2}$, with two transmissions per round, for a total of $N^\prime$ transmissions.
+We define two kinds of rounds: \emph{good} rounds in which both parties correctly decode the each other's history, and \emph{bad\/} rounds, in which at least one party makes a decoding error.
+To analyse the protocol, we define a ``potential function'' $P(i) \in \mathbb{Z}$, which increases at least by some (strictly positive) amount in good rounds, and decreases by at most some other (bounded) amount in bad rounds.
+The potential function is such that we know the simulation succeeds whenever $P(\tfrac{N^\prime}{2} +1) \geq N + 1$.
 Hence, it is sufficient to bound the ratio of good to bad rounds as a function of the error rate to prove the success of the simulation.

 Let us now define $P(i)$ more formally.
-To do so, we use the representation (\ref{eq:coll}) for the form of the quantum state of the joint registers at the beginning of round $i$ (or equivalently, at the end of round $i-1$).
-Remembering $r_i$ determines the number of noiseless protocol unitaries the parties have been able to successfully apply on the joint register before errors start to arise on it, and $t_i$ determines the number of errors the parties have to correct before being able to resume the simulation, we define
+To do so, we use the representation \cref{eq:coll} for the form of the quantum state of the joint registers at the beginning of round $i$ (or equivalently, at the end of round $i-1$).
+Recall that $r_i$ determines the number of noiseless protocol unitary operators that the parties have been able to successfully apply on the joint register before errors arise, and $t_i$ determines the number of errors that the parties have to correct before being able to resume the simulation.
+Define